 People tend to attach less value to a good if they know a delay will occur before they obtain it.
-For example, people value receiving \$100 dollars tomorrow more than receiving \$100 in 10 years.
-We explore one reason for this tendency (due to Derek Parfit, 1984): In terms of psychological properties, such as beliefs, values, and goals, the decision maker is more closely linked to the person (his or her future self) receiving \$100 tomorrow than to the person receiving \$100 in 10 years.
-For this reason, she prefers her nearer self to have the \$100 than her more remote self.
-Studies 1 and 2 show that the greater the rated psychological connection between two parts of a participant's life, the less she discounts future monetary and nonmonetary benefits (good days at work) over that interval.
-In Studies 3-5, participants read about characters who undergo large lifechanging (and connectedness-weakening) events at different points in their lives, and then make decisions about the timing of benefits on behalf of these characters.
-All five studies reveal a relation between perceived psychological connectedness and intertemporal choice: Participants prefer benefits to occur before large changes in connectedness, but prefer costs to occur after these changes.
+For example, people value receiving \$100 tomorrow more than receiving \$100 in 10 years.
+We explored one reason for this tendency (due to Parfit, 1984): In terms of psychological properties, such as beliefs, values, and goals, the decision maker is more closely linked to the person (his or her future self) receiving \$100 tomorrow than to the person receiving \$100 in 10 years.
+For this reason, he or she prefers his or her nearer self to have the \$100 rather than his or her more remote self.
+Studies 1 and 2 showed that the greater the rated psychological connection between 2 parts of a participant's life, the less he or she discounted future monetary and nonmonetary benefits (e.g., good days at work) over that interval.
+In Studies 3-5, participants read about characters who undergo large life-changing (and connectedness-weakening) events at different points in their lives and then made decisions about the timing of benefits on behalf of these characters.
+All 5 studies revealed a relation between perceived psychological connectedness but preferred costs to occur after these changes.